Main Topic 2: Neurotechnology and privacy: Navigating human rights and regulatory challenges in the age of neural data

 Agreement points

-Need for special protection of neurodata
+Need for special recognition and protection of neurodata

 Speakers